wp-plugins/folders/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Organise your pages into folders for easy filtering.
-Perfect for large amounts of pages.
+Organise your custom post types, pages and posts into folders.
+Perfect for large amounts of pages or posts.

 == Description ==

-Folders gives you the ability to better organize the back-end of your WordPress site by allowing you to add pages into folders.
-You can then filter your pages by the folder they belong to.
-This is a handy plugin for those with lots of pages.
+Folders gives you the ability to better organise the back-end of your WordPress site by allowing you to add pages and posts into folders.
+You can then filter your pages and posts by the folder they belong to from within the sidebar.
+A handy plugin for those with lots of pages or posts.

 == Screenshots ==